Jason Gesser

 Gesser attended Saint Louis School in Honolulu and played football for Cal Lee.
 In his junior year he was named to the all-state team and led the Crusaders to a state championship.
 In his senior year, St. Louis ranked as high as fourth in the national prep poll and won a second straight state title.
 He was All-West pick by Prep Star and an academic All-American choice by Prep Star.
-The Crusaders were 24-0 in games Gesser started.
+The Crusaders were 24–0 in games Gesser started.

 College career

 Gesser played college football at Washington State University in Pullman.
 He is the only player in Cougar history to be elected as captain three consecutive years.
 Gesser led WSU to two straight 10 win seasons from 2001-2002, and finished seventh in the 2002 Heisman Trophy race.
 Gesser and USC quarterback Carson Palmer were named Pac-10 Co-Offensive Players of the Year in 2002.
 The Honolulu native earned First-team All-America honors and finished his Cougar career as a three time All-Pac-10 selection, and a four-time Academic All-Pac-10 honoree.
 Gesser left WSU owning school records in a number of offensive categories, some which included career starts (34), total yards (9,007), pass attempts (1,118), completions (611), touchdown passes (70), and consecutive games with a touchdown pass (25).
 During his career, he appeared in 40 games, made 35 starts, led the Pac-10 in passing yards as junior, was the first Cougar to throw for 3,000 yards twice and led WSU to a 2001 Sun Bowl victory and to the 2003 Rose Bowl.
-He is second, only to Luke Falk, in having the most wins of any quarterback in Washington State history.
+He is second, only to Luke Falk, in having the most wins of any quarterback in Washington State University history.
 He was inducted into the Washington State University Athletics Hall of Fame in 2016, and was also ranked 9th of the top 12 greatest Washington State University football players of All-Time by the Pac-12 Networks.

 Professional career

-National Football League (NFL)
+Tennessee Titans

 Gesser was signed by the Tennessee Titans as an undrafted free agent in April 2003.
 He spent the entire season with the team but did not see any playing time behind Steve McNair, Billy Volek, and Neil O'Donnell.
 He was released after the 2004 preseason.

-Canadian Football League (CFL)
+Calgary Stampeders

 On May 5, 2005, Gesser was signed by the Calgary Stampeders.
 He started the season as Henry Burris' backup, but took over the starting role when Burris tore a ligament in his left thumb.
 He only started two games, both victories, before spraining his ankle.
 He finished the season completing 23 of 42 passes for 356 yards, four touchdowns and five interceptions.